-- Problem Sets: There will be 8 problem sets, assigned during the semester (4 for each part).
+- Problem Sets: There will be 8 problem sets, assigned during the semester.
 The problem sets are designed to give the students the opportunity to review and enhance the material learned in class.
-Students are encouraged to form small study groups, however, each student has to submit his or her own write-up of the solution.
+Students are encouraged to form small study groups, however, each student has to submit his or her own writeup of the solution.
 These solutions must be submitted on the specified due dates.
 [20%]

-- Midterm Exam: Thursday, Oct 19th.
+- Midterm Exam: Monday, Oct 15.
 [40%]

-- Final Exam: Thursday, Dec 7th [40%]
+- Final Exam: Monday, Dec 10.
+[40%]